Taupō railway proposals: Cabinet approval

 In June 1928 the Coates government cabinet approved the construction of the Rotorua–Taupō railway.
 The line was to be constructed initially as far as Waiotapu, and then onwards to Taupō via Reporoa.
 Work began almost immediately with teams of construction workers transferred from the extension of the East Coast Main Trunk from Taneatua to Ōpōtiki, which had been stopped.

 An ex-railways employee doubted whether the new line would be economic.

 In Rotorua, it had been hoped that work on the line would go to Rotorua people, as unemployment was very high in the town.
 For approximately one year from the date of approval by cabinet, men worked on constructing embankments and cuttings along the proposed route a short distance out of Rotorua between Waipa and Waiotapu.

 However, in 1929, as a result of the depression and a downturn in economic activity, the Forbes government cabinet announced that work on the Rotorua–Taupō railway would cease as soon as jobs could be found in other parts of the country for the men working on this scheme.

 This was a real blow to the supporters of the railway and did not help Rotorua at a time of high unemployment.
 There was much vocal opposition in Rotorua at the line being stopped and calls for the work to be resumed.
 The Rotorua Taupō Railway League produced a pamphlet titled "The truth about the Taupō Railway - the story of a great crime" arguing the need for and numerous benefits this line would bring, and the unjust stopping of the project by the government.
 The work did not resume and the formation and cuttings were abandoned.
 Some of this work can still be seen between Rotorua and Taupō along State Highway 5, on the western side of the road, a short distance out of Rotorua.

 From 1929 onwards there were various calls for the railway between Rotorua and Taupō to be restarted but nothing of any great significance occurred until 1968.

 Paengaroa-Rotorua-Taupō line

 In 1968 NZR announced a proposal to construct a new line to Rotorua from Paengaroa on the East Coast Main Trunk, with an extension to the Waipa State Mill.
+This was a similar route to the one first proposed by the Tauranga East Coast and Hot Lakes District Railway in the 1880s.
 An extension to Taupō was also seen by NZR "as being very attractive".
 This proposal followed from the recommendations of a 1963 Commission of Inquiry report to investigate "Improved Access by Land to the Port of Tauranga and Bay of Plenty", which had recommended: